cognisant/Docs.DevelopmentProcess/docs/ceremony-agenda/demo.md

 # Demo Agenda

 - Briefly overview the changes that will be demonstrated
-- For each completed story which affects a user's experience (with stories ordered in a logical narrative structure):
+- For each completed story that affects a user's experience (with stories ordered in a logical narrative structure):
-  - Walk through the change
+  - Demonstrate the change on representative hardware
   - Discuss and explain the change
 - Discuss partially complete work (if any) that is of interest but not yet demonstrable
 - Discuss progress on current epics and smaller business objectives